 Nothing says summer like pesto.
 I LOVE pesto and recently have started experimenting outside the basil box.
 You can get super creative with pestos, using different greens such as kale and arugula or herbs like cilantro and parsley.
 They’re all rich in antioxidants and nutrients.
+I happen to love cilantro, so I created this creamy vegan cilantro pesto, but you could use other herbs or combinations of herbs you like.

-If you want another variation, try a rich, creamy pesto.
+This this rich, creamy pesto.
 If you’re dairy free like me, fear not: The mighty avocado has your back.
 Avocado is mild enough to give pesto a creaminess without an overpowering flavor.
 You won’t miss the cheese, either.
 This simple recipe is easily adaptable to whatever greens you have in your fridge (and is a great way to use up leftover greens of all types).
 I chose cilantro here because I love it, and it’s packed with nutritive benefits.
 You can use a combo of parsley and cilantro; basil and arugula; kale and basil; you get the picture.
 I really should call this superfood cilantro pesto.
 Isn’t it wonderful when something so good for you is SO delicious?

 Here it is again when I made it with basil.